 There are quite a few fees involved with refinancing your home, similar to the closing costs on your initial mortgage.
 Each lender will break these down for you in their estimate.
 There also could be charges to pull your credit report and research the title on the home.
 Be wary of falling into a “no-cost refinance” marketing promotion.
 This means that these upfront fees are worked into your ongoing loan costs in the form of a more substantial loan balance or higher interest rate.

 Making a Decision

 At some point, you’ll want to lock in your mortgage refinance rate with the lender you choose.
 This will ensure that the interest rate you’re offered can’t be changed for a specified period.
 To prepare for property taxes, insurance, and other expenses you’ll pay at closing, set aside money to cover them.
 These costs should be listed on your estimate, so you have a clear idea of how much money you need.

+Here's a calculator that can you determine if refinancing your home can benefit you.
 If you still have questions on whether refinancing is the right move for you, NASB’s mortgage and refinance experts can help!
 Reach us by calling 855-455-0753, or click here for more information.